iTwin/bis-schemas/Domains/Grids/grids.remarks.md

 There are several specializations of `GridCurve`:
 ![GridCurve](./media/GridCurves.png)

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1. Open [Path](https://www.itwinjs.org/reference/geometry-core/curve/path/) with a single [ICurvePrimitive](https://www.itwinjs.org/reference/core-geometry/curve/curveprimitive/).
+1. Content: Open [Path](https://www.itwinjs.org/reference/geometry-core/curve/path/) with a single [ICurvePrimitive](https://www.itwinjs.org/reference/core-geometry/curve/curveprimitive/) in local coordinates.
-2. Local Coordinates : origin at the start of the curve, aligned to create a `GridSurface` when available.
+2. Placement: Origin at the start of the curve, Roll/Pitch/Yaw aligned to create a `GridSurface` when available.

 ### GridLine

 Instances of `GridLine` can be created by 2 intersecting instances of `GridPlanarSurface`.

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1. Open [Path](https://www.itwinjs.org/reference/geometry-core/curve/path/) with a single [LineSegment3d](https://www.itwinjs.org/reference/geometry-core/curve/linesegment3d/).
+1. Content: Open [Path](https://www.itwinjs.org/reference/geometry-core/curve/path/) with a single [LineSegment3d](https://www.itwinjs.org/reference/geometry-core/curve/linesegment3d/) in local coordinates.
-2. Inherits from baseclass.
-Local Coordinates : origin at the start of the curve, aligned to creating `GridSurface`.
+2. Placement: Origin at the start of the curve, aligned to create a `GridSurface`.

 ### GridArc

 Instances of `GridArc` can be created by intersecting instances of `GridPlanarSurface` and `GridArcSurface` together.

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1. Open [Path](https://www.itwinjs.org/reference/geometry-core/curve/path/) with a single [Arc3d](https://www.itwinjs.org/reference/geometry-core/curve/arc3d/).
+1. Content: Open [Path](https://www.itwinjs.org/reference/geometry-core/curve/path/) with a single [Arc3d](https://www.itwinjs.org/reference/geometry-core/curve/arc3d/) in local coordinates.
-2. Inherits from baseclass.
-Local Coordinates : origin at the start of the curve, aligned to creating `GridSurface`.
+2. Placement: Origin at the start of the curve, Roll/Pitch/Yaw aligned to create a `GridSurface`.

 ### GridSpline

 Instances of `GridSpline` can be created by intersecting instances of `GridPlanarSurface` and `GridSplineSurface` together.

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1. Open [Path](https://www.itwinjs.org/reference/geometry-core/curve/path/) with a single spline
+1. Content: Open [Path](https://www.itwinjs.org/reference/geometry-core/curve/path/) with a single spline, in local coordinates.
-2. Inherits from baseclass.
-Local Coordinates : origin at the start of the curve, aligned to creating `GridSurface`.
+2. Placement: Origin at the start of the curve, Roll/Pitch/Yaw aligned to create a `GridSurface`.

 ### GeneralGridCurve

 GridCurve representing other geometry (typically 3d splines).
 Instances of `GeneralGridCurve` can be created by intersecting other pairs of `GridSurface` instances.

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1. Open [Path](https://www.itwinjs.org/reference/geometry-core/curve/path/) with a single curve.
+1. Content: Open [Path](https://www.itwinjs.org/reference/geometry-core/curve/path/) with a single curve in local coordinates.
-2. Inherits from baseclass.
-Local Coordinates : origin at the start of the curve, aligned to creating `GridSurface`.
+2. Placement: Origin at the start of the curve, Roll/Pitch/Yaw aligned to create a `GridSurface`.

 ### GridSystem